tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/产品简介/镜像/公共镜像/操作系统官方停止维护计划_intl_en.md

 </table>

 For more information about official maintenance plans, visit the [CentOS official website](https://wiki.centos.org/About/Product).
->?CentOS plans to officially discontinue support for CentOS Linux.
+>?
+CentOS plans to officially discontinue support for CentOS Linux.
 Tencent Cloud provides you with two alternative solutions: OpenCloudOS and TencentOS Server, both compatible with CentOS.

 ### Ubuntu
 <table>